11 Indoor Farming Companies Taking Agriculture Indoors

 In our last article on precision agriculture, we talked about how global poverty is plummeting and there are fewer starving Africans that we need to feel guilty about every time we chuck out the leftover quiche because it gets too rubbery when zapped in the microwave.
 Now that we’ve sorted out all those poor people living in that far away country called Africa, we can move on to solving problems that hit a bit closer to home.

-We’re talking, of course, about the whole “farm to table” trend where everyone wants to know that the baby spinach they’re nibbling on was grown by farmer Dick who lives two blocks away, a stern but likable old man, who tenderly nurtured the growing leaves every day in worn denim overalls while his golden retriever named Maggie frolicked alongside a small herd of free-range cows grazing in an idyllic pasture nearby.
+We’re talking, of course, about the whole “farm to table” trend where everyone wants to know that the leafy green they’re nibbling on was grown by farmer Dick who lives two blocks away, a stern but likable old man, who tenderly nurtured the growing leaves every day in worn denim overalls while his golden retriever named Maggie frolicked alongside a small herd of free-range cows grazing in an idyllic pasture nearby.
 Story has now become an important part of the foodie experience, and being able to say that you grew something yourself means a lot to consumers.
 Which, of course, means you can then charge them more.

 “Vertical farming,” “low-impact farming,” and “urban farming,” are just some of the ways to describe the move towards indoor farming using smaller footprints than traditional farming.
 The folks over at Finistere Ventures put together an awesome market map which listed out 10 startups working on indoor farming (to which we added one extra).
-If your amazing indoor farming startup isn’t on this list, drop us a note in the comments section below and the thousands of lovely readers that grace our site every day will still get to know about your venture.
-Please note that the main focus of this article is on indoor farming platforms that operate on a commercial scale.
+If your amazing indoor farm startup isn’t on this list, drop us a note in the comments section below and the thousands of lovely readers that grace our site every day will still get to know about your venture.
+Please note that the main focus of this article is on indoor agriculture platforms that operate at a commercial scale.

 Indoor Farming Platforms